lcdonaldson/v-quick-search/README.md

 ```

 # This project is under development.
   The base of this project comes from following Stephen Griders vue course.
-However, I modify the components to have different functionality and styles.
+However, I modify some of the components to have different functionality and styles.

 Some quick notes to run the project for yourself.